 “Everybody Innovates Here,” International Downtown Association Annual Conference, Baltimore, Maryland (October 30, 2019)

-“Surviving the Retail Apocalypse,” International Downtown Association Annual Conference, Baltimore, Maryland (October 30, 2019)
+“Surviving the Retail Apocalypse: Designing Storefronts that Sell,” International Downtown Association Annual Conference, Baltimore, Maryland (October 30, 2019)

 “The Future of Historic Preservation,” Albion Public Library, Albion, Michigan (August 28, 2019)

-This talk will place Albion, Michigan, within the context of the American experience with historic preservation over the past 50+ years.
-A portion of the talk will highlight Isaac’s development of the Interactive Downtown Albion website, Albion Interactive History website, and other projects tied to Albion over the past 20 years.
-Finally, the talk will conclude with some challenges facing the field of historic preservation today while also highlighting specific opportunities for Albion in the years ahead.
+This talk placed Albion, Michigan, within the context of the American experience with historic preservation over the past 50+ years.
+A portion of the talk highlighted Isaac’s development of the Interactive Downtown Albion website, Albion Interactive History website, and other projects tied to Albion over the past 20 years.
+The talk concluded with some challenges facing the field of historic preservation today while also highlighting specific opportunities for Albion in the years ahead.

 “Lean Livability,” Age Friendly Communities Initiative, Garfield, New Jersey (April 23, 2019)

 Lean Livability consists of low-cost actions undertaken by citizens that strengthen their connection to the public realm and their relationships with one another.
 These include actions like Free Library, Urban Agriculture, Street Seating, Stencils, and Bike share.